c0m4r/okrutnik/README.md

 ./okrutnik.sh TARGET
 ```

-Notice: it will reformat your code by default, make a backup or comment out black
+It will reformat your code by default, make a backup or comment out black

 ## Screenshot